BasPaap/RedYarn/README.md

 # RedYarn
-A tool for creating character relation diagrams and generating statistics for them.
+A tool for creating character relation diagrams and generating statistics for them, primarily geared to writing characters for LARPs and other interactive theater events.